 The process of making of my work goes through several stages.
 Often people ask me where I start?
 I usually start with one image.
 I create a story using this image and add at least two other elements to the story- either a poetic phrase, a lyric or two other images.
 These images are not introduced to the surface until the initial collage is created.

 After the painting has dried I use a combination of photo transfers and paint to create imagery.
-I love the greys of the ink from the photo transfers as they soak into the initial abstraction.
 This ephemeral quality is used as the basis for the development of the imagery which is the final stage.

 The image is discovered at this point.
 Sometimes some elements are eliminated and other images are introduced.
 Very often the initial abstraction is completely gone and the painting has taken a different direction.
 For a fantastic video exploring my motivation and process check out this video!